 Position: Project Coordinator

-Scenario: You have enjoyed your time at the place and will miss your staff and the work environment.
+Scenario: You’ve loved your job, and you’re really going to miss your staff and the work environment.

 Resume examples for a project coordinator: